-Employee option programme
+Employee option program

 Ascelia Pharma has implemented two employee option programs with individual terms and conditions.
-The parameters, which have the largest impact on the value of the options are likelihood for an IPO or sale of the company and the value of the company.
-Given the completed IPO in March 2019, the Management in Ascelia Pharma has adjusted the likelihood for completion of IPO to 100% and valued the shares according to the publicly traded share price.
-The total recognised costs for the option programs were SEK 2.3 million in FY 2018/2019 (see note 4 for further information).
+The parameter, which have the largest impact on the value of the options, is the publicly traded share price.
+The total recognised costs for the option programs in the period July- December 2019 were SEK 1.4 million.